msusdev/AI102TrainerPrep/AI-102 Lab Trainer Prep Guide.md

 Use the lab instructions, labfiles, and required software listed at the following links.
 All labs should be completed by the instructor from beginning to end.
 If using a hosted lab environment, perform the labs in that environment as there may be subtle differences or nuances in the hosted environments that cause the labs to behave differently.

-When setting up a local computer to perform the labs from, ensure you follow the setup instructions and document any variations that students may need to be aware of.
+When setting up a local computer to perform the labs, ensure you follow the setup instructions and document any variations that students may need to be aware of.

 Labs for core AI Services, [AI Services](https://github.com/MicrosoftLearning/mslearn-ai-services).
 These labs are designed to cover the basic aspects of Azure AI Services.
 More information on creating Azure AI Services can be found on the [AI Services web page](https://learn.microsoft.com/en-us/azure/ai-services/what-are-ai-services).
 Follow the Quickstarts and How-to guides on this page to practice.

 Azure AI Vision is a service that provides services for processing images.
-They servivces support Optical Character Recognition (OCR), image analysis, face detection and feature recognition, and video analysis.
+They services support Optical Character Recognition (OCR), image analysis, face detection and feature recognition, and video analysis.
 [AI Vision](https://github.com/MicrosoftLearning/mslearn-ai-vision).
 Further documentation and support for learning about Azure AI Vision can be found on the [computer vision](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/overview) page.
 Use this resource to understand how to effectively use the services in the labs.

 The Azure AI Language service provides Natural Language Processing (NLP) features for understanding and analyzing text.
 [AI Language](https://github.com/MicrosoftLearning/mslearn-ai-language).
 Explore the capabilities and gain access to quickstarts and how-tos on the [Azure AI language page](https://learn.microsoft.com/en-us/azure/ai-services/language-service/overview).